applied-crypto-lab/biom-auth/README.md

 ### To run the relevant tests, do the following:

+Open three terminals in the `biom-auth/OTExtension/build/` directory.
+Then in each, run the following command with the same arguments, with the exception that each peer id in {0, 1, 2} is invoked exactly once.
+The instances do not need to be started in any particular order.

   - `batch_test.sh` runs all relevant test for a given network setting, based on a configuration you provide.
     - It is expected that a file named `runtime-conif-<config file suffix>` exists in the host working directory (`runtime-config-local` is provided; details are given below).
     - The command structure is